What types of clients do you work with?

 I offer a complimentary 20-minute phone consultation.
 This is an opportunity for you to tell me what is bringing you in for coaching or therapy, for us to get a sense of each other, and for you to ask me any questions you may have.
 If what you’ve seen so far sounds compelling to you, please call or email to set up a time to talk or click the button below.
 I look forward to connecting with you!

-Please note: as of 8/31/17, I am not currently starting treatment with new clients.
+Please note: as of January 2018, I am not currently starting treatment with new clients.
 Feel free to schedule a consult if you’d like to be on the wait list.
-The wait looks to be about 6 to 8 weeks at this time.
+The wait looks to be about 3 months at this time.
 Thank you!